 Nobu KL has been in operation for nearly five years now and the business has been growing steadily.
 I am proud to say that we have established a strong local team here and have a good relationship with our partners and customers here.

-But moving on to the next step we will be moving to a new location by the end of March 2020, and that is Four Seasons Place Kuala Lumpur.
+But moving on to the next step we will be moving to a new location.
 Admittedly, opening a restaurant in a new location isn’t an easy task but I believe the local team is ready as the chefs and management team is highly competent.

 It is my hope the new restaurant will produce more inspiring Nobu style food that will continue please our customers and attract new ones.